nippur72/RiotTS/README.md

    <div>hello</div>
 </my-hello>
 ```
 External tag files are loaded via HTTP requests, which can slow down the startup of very large applications.
-To avoid this, templates can be concatenated in a single javascript file to be loaded more quickly.
-See how to setup [a grunt task that does it](#concat).
+To avoid this, tags can be precompiled and concatenated into a single javascript file to be loaded more quickly.
+See how to setup [a grunt task that does this](#precompiled).

 # Element registration <a name="register"></a>